A CHANGING YOUTH CULTURE?

 Think about how you talk about alcohol with your child.
 If you ask your teenager not to drink but, at the same time, give them the impression that alcohol is part of “enjoying yourself”, you might be guilty of sending mixed and confusing messages.

-“Parents are so important in preventative work.
-Talking about alcohol and the way you want things to be in your family is appreciated by the majority of teenagers because it shows that you care and makes your child feel more secure in different situations.”
+”Parents play an important role in the teenage years.
+Talking about alcohol and how you want things to be in your family is something most teenagers appreciate.
+Because it shows that you care and can help them feel more confident in tackling different situations.”

 HELP THEM SAY NO